 Yes.
 We don’t listen or record any customer calls without permission.

 View the list of conference call participants on the Web Controls tab on your Meeting Wall.
 You can also get a caller count by pressing *2.
 For online meetings, view participants by selecting Attendee List on the Meeting Dashboard.
 Additionally, after the meeting, a Call Detail Report will be emailed to you providing a list of participants and the length of time they were on the call.

-Mac, Windows and Linux are all supported with FreeConferenceCall.com.
+Mac, Windows, and Linux, iOS and Android are all supported with FreeConferenceCall.com.